The Best of Beautiful Tahiti Discover Your Hidden Paradise

 Vanira Lodge – ⭐⭐⭐⭐ | 9.2/10

 Unique eco-lodges sit above the coastline with sweeping views.
-The setting feels peaceful and romantic, as it connects closely with nature.
+The setting feels peaceful and romantic, and it connects closely with nature.

 Pension de la Plage – ⭐⭐⭐⭐ | 8.7/10